qutip/qutip/doc/frontmatter.rst

 If you find this project useful, then please cite:

 .. centered:: J. R. Johansson, P.D.
 Nation, and F. Nori, "QuTiP: An open-source Python framework for the dynamics of open quantum systems", Comp.
 Phys.
-Comm.
-(2012)
+Comm., (in press) (2012)

 which may also be download from http://arxiv.org/abs/1110.0573.